benmerkys/interview-help/interview-prep-guide.md

 Use to test DNS, outbound access, tokens, or mount visibility.

-## 🧨 Kubernetes Deployment Failing: Troubleshooting Guide
+## 🧨 Example - Kubernetes Deployment Troubleshooting

 ### 🧾 Checklist for Debugging Deployments